kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   required sharing attribute
 - Provide a mechanism for drivers to signal compatibility requirements for shared hardware via `SharingAffinity` in ResourceSlice
-- Minimize fragmentation of cluster resources by enabling the scheduler to pack workloads with identical sharing requirements onto already-locked devices
+- Reduce fragmentation of cluster resources by enabling the scheduler to pack workloads with compatible sharing requirements onto already-locked devices (delivered in beta as a sharing-affinity term added to `DynamicResources.computeScore` — see [Affinity-aware scoring (planned for Beta)](#affinity-aware-scoring-planned-for-beta); alpha provides correctness only)
 - Track affinity values in `AllocatedState` so subsequent scheduling decisions respect the first claim's lock-in
 - Maintain backward compatibility with devices that have no sharing affinity